VISTA: Verification In Sequential Turn-based Assessment: Conclusion

 \section{Conclusion}

-We introduced VISTA Score, a framework for evaluating factual accuracy in multi-turn dialogue through claim-level verification and sequential consistency tracking.
+We introduced VISTA, a framework for evaluating factual accuracy in multi-turn dialogue through claim-level verification and sequential consistency tracking.
 Unlike prior metrics that assess isolated responses, VISTA models factuality as an evolving property of conversation, decomposing assistant turns into atomic claims verified against retrieved knowledge and dialogue history.

-Across four dialogue factuality benchmarks and eight language models, VISTA consistently outperforms FActScore and LLM-as-Judge, with the largest gains for smaller open-weight models.
-Human evaluation shows that VISTA's decomposition improves annotator agreement and exposes inconsistencies in existing benchmarks, underscoring the need for context-aware reannotation.
+Across four dialogue factuality benchmarks and eight language models, VISTA consistently outperforms FActScore and LLM-as-Judge, with the largest gains observed in smaller open-weight models.
+Although both VISTA and FActScore rely on claim-level decomposition, ablations show that VISTA's improvements do not arise from this alone, but from embedding it within a dialogue-aware evaluation framework.
+Conditioning decomposition and verification on dialogue history and using few-shot examples tailored to conversational phenomena contribute materially to performance.
+Accumulation of claims plays a limited role in verification accuracy on current benchmarks, but contributes to cross-turn verification and contradiction detection.

+Beyond performance gains, VISTA highlights a broader limitation of existing factuality benchmarks and metrics: the tendency to conflate unverifiable content with factual error.
+Human dialogue naturally includes opinions, hedging, and expressions of uncertainty, all of which can be appropriate within context.
+By explicitly distinguishing between subjective, unsupported, contradicted, and abstaining claims, VISTA provides a more human-aligned notion of factual reliability---one that recognizes uncertainty as part of truthful dialogue rather than penalizing it.
+A more detailed discussion of dataset design choices and the role of conversational context in existing benchmarks is provided in Appendix~\ref{appendix:discussion}.

-By distinguishing subjective, unsupported, contradicted, and abstaining claims, VISTA offers a more human-aligned view of factual reliability—one that recognizes uncertainty as part of truthful dialogue.
-Looking ahead, we plan to explore VISTA as a training signal for reinforcement learning and self-training.
-In line with recent findings that progress on hallucination mitigation depends on recognizing abstention as distinct from error \cite{openai2025abstention}, future work will test how VISTA can support more calibrated, trustworthy generation.
+To support future research on conversational factuality, we release our human-annotated dataset of 140 conversations (888 claims) with fine-grained claim-level labels, available in the project repository.
+Looking ahead, we plan to explore VISTA as a training signal component for reinforcement learning and self-training.
+In line with recent findings that progress on hallucination mitigation depends on recognizing abstention as distinct from error \cite{openai2025abstention}, future work will test how VISTA can support more calibrated and trustworthy generation.